-As an educated investor, you probably are aware of the benefits of holding real estate in your investment portfolio.
-Historically, though, in order to invest in real estate, investors’ options for investing in real estate were dependent upon who you know and how much money you have to invest.
-Real estate crowdfunding changed the game for many investors, allowing them to gain access to a desirable asset class from the comfort of their home.
-To get an overview of real estate crowdfunding, check out our blog post on the basics of Investing in Real Estate Online.
+As an accredited investor, you probably recognize the benefits of diversification — such as holding real estate in your investment portfolio.
+Historically, investors’ options for investing in real estate depended on who they knew and how much money they had to invest.
+Real estate crowdfunding changed the game for many investors, allowing them to gain access to a desirable asset class from the comfort of their homes.

-In this article, we dive deeper into the world of investing in real estate online, including how it differs from other modes of real estate investing and why it’s considered an attractive option by many investors.
+Below, we dive deeper into the world of investing in real estate online, including how it differs from other types of real estate investing and why it’s considered an attractive option by many investors.

-Many investors are familiar with the concept of a REIT, or a real estate investment trust, which allows investors to invest in real estate without buying actual property.
+You may be familiar with the concept of a REIT, or a real estate investment trust, which allows investors to invest in real estate without buying actual property.
 REITs purchase a mix of properties, such as retail outlets, storage facilities, and office buildings, and then rent or lease them to tenants.
-Investors who buy shares in the REIT then receive dividends in the REIT collecting rent from those tenants.
+Investors then buy shares in the REIT to receive dividends from the REIT that is collecting rent from those tenants.

-Similar to REITs, real estate crowdfunding offers you the ability to diversify your portfolio by pooling your capital with other investors.
+Similar to REITs, real estate crowdfunding offers you the ability to diversify your portfolio into real estate by pooling your capital with other investors.

-One common investment structure for real estate investing is called a Borrower Dependent Note (BDN).
-These notes are debt obligations issued by the platform you invest with and correlates directly with the performance of the real estate project you invest in.
+One common investment structure for real estate investing is called a borrower-dependent note (BDN).
+These notes are debt obligations issued by the platform you invest with and correlate directly with the performance of the real estate project you invest in.

-Let’s explore why many investors have added short-term residential debt loans to their online portfolio.
-First, these loans are typically short-duration, often between 6-12 months.
-This short term incentivizes the borrower to rehab, sell and repay as quickly as they can while maximizing the return on their equity.
-That means you as the lender assumes a relatively defensive position.
+Let’s explore why many investors have added short-term residential debt loans to their online portfolios.
+First, these loans are typically short-duration, often between six and 12 months.
+This short-term incentivizes the borrower to rehab, sell, and repay as quickly as they can while maximizing the return on their equity.
+This means lenders also earn income in a relatively short time frame.

 Secondly, these loans are secured by a first-lien position against a real asset with considerable equity.
-Typically, the borrower is required to put down 15-20% of their own equity into the purchase of the property.
-Moreover, the value of the asset also increases as it is renovated, giving an equity cushion around 30-35%.
+Typically, the borrower is required to put down 15%–20% of their own equity into the purchase of the property.
+Then the value of the asset increases as it is renovated, giving an equity cushion of around 30%–35%.

-Finally, short-term debt lending offers relatively high yield and current monthly interest.
-The average annual yield is typically between 8% and 10%, and they also pay interest each month, meaning you generate income which can be reinvested to compound your returns.
+Finally, short-term debt lending offers a relatively high yield and current monthly interest.
+The average annual yield is typically between 8% and 10%, and the loans also pay interest each month, meaning you generate income, which can be reinvested to compound your returns.